Improving our environmental impact

 We continue to focus on reducing our greenhouse gas (GHG) emissions and energy consumption, as well as increasing the use of renewable energy to reduce our carbon footprint.
 We aspire to achieve zero emissions by using 100% clean energy and we are proud of the progress we’ve made to reduce our absolute GHG emissions.

 We continue to take steps to use water wisely and to conserve this valuable resource, especially in water stressed parts of the world, and we have almost met our 2020 water consumption target.
-We continue to implement projects to achieve zero water waste discharge in water-scarce countries where we operate, particularly in India, China and Brazil.
+We continue to implement projects to achieve zero water waste discharge in water-scarce countries where we operate.
 Our manufacturing sites are committed to efforts to reduce water consumption.

 Waste and recovery